-The Borden Undergraduate Research Award in Medicine.
+THE BORDEN UNDERGRADUATE RESEARCH AWARD IN MEDICINE.
 Established in 1945 by the Borden Company Foundation, Inc., this award provides annually \$500 to the person in the graduating class of the School of Medicine who during any year while enrolled in the School has carried out the most meritorious undergraduate research in the medical field.
 All persons in the graduating class are eligible.
 The award is presented at the time of graduation of the recipient.
 Originality and thoroughness of research shall be of primary consideration.
 Candidates for the award should apply to the Dean of the School of Medicine for consideration.

-The Merrell Award in Pathology.
+THE MERRELL AWARD IN PATHOLOGY.
 Established in 1953 by the William S. Merrell Company, this award of \$150 is provided annually for the two most outstanding papers on research in the field of pathology, regardless of subject matter, by Vanderbilt University medical students.
 The author of the first place paper will be awarded \$100 and the author of the second place paper, \$50.
-The Merrell Company requires permission to edit, abstract, condense, or illustrate the paper in a form suitable for inclusion in its publication Progress Notes.
-The authors are free to publish their papers in any recognized medical or scientific journal.
-The selection of the papers is made by the Dean or by a committee appointed by him.
-Award is made at the end of the school year.
 Participation is not restricted to any one year.
 Candidates for the award should submit their papers to the Dean.